 The Isat model is small by today's standards and the frequency range under study is not very broad, so the RMS contour calculations in the examples above do not take very long.
 More realistic analyses, where the model may have more than 500,000 elements and the frequency range of interest may be up to 2000 Hz, can take many hours using standard approaches to computing RMS values.
-Vibrata has an alternative method that is many times faster and, when used properly, only slightly less accurate [5].
-The Isat model with rigid base is a good candidate for this approach.
+Vibrata has an alternative method that is many times faster and has equivalent accuracy.